Psychological treatment evaluation Austin Texas

 Some Biological Mechanisms of Addiction

-1. Depressant effects of alcohol
+1. Depressant Effects of Alcohol

-Following the abrupt cessation of heavy drinking, compensatory mechanisms attempting to overcome alcohol's depressing effect on glutamate systems have the effect of increasing glutamate functionMore about up-regulation and down-regulation
+• Following the abrupt cessation of heavy drinking, compensatory mechanisms attempting to overcome alcohol's depressing effect on glutamate systems have the effect of increasing glutamate function

 • This, together with a corresponding down regulation of inhibitory GABA function, causes brain hyper-excitability characteristic of acute withdrawal syndrome.
 1